-- understand their accountability for individual risks. - understand that risk management and risk awareness are a key part of the Company's culture.

-- report systematically and promptly to senior management any perceived new risks or failures of existing control measures. - understand how they can enable continuous improvement of risk management processes. - follow CABI's Whistle Blower Policy if they have concerns that actions are not being taken properly through normal channels.
+- understand their accountability for individual risks. - understand that risk management and risk awareness are a key part of the Company's culture. - report systematically and promptly to senior management any perceived new risks or failures of existing control measures. - understand how they can enable continuous improvement of risk management processes. - Read and apply CABI's policies and procedures